-There are also reported incidents of workers being hurt from exposure to these chemicals with some resulting in death.
-OSHA has linked 50 worker fatalities related to methylene chloride exposure.
-Two successive deaths, one in September 2011 and the other in February 2012, have prompted OSHA/NIOSH to issue a hazard alert.
+There are also reported incidents of workers suffering from exposure, some resulting in death.
+OSHA has linked 50 worker fatalities to methylene chloride exposure.
+Two additional deaths, in September 2011 and February 2012, have prompted OSHA/NIOSH to issue a hazard alert.

 In both cases “a worker using a product containing methylene chloride” to refinish a bathtub succumbed to the toxic levels associated with an enclosed space and a poorly ventilated work area.
 In response, state and federal agencies set exposure limits to protect workers.

-While these toxic solvents are still being used in industrial environments, the trend has been to move to alternatives, of which nPB was commonly considered a viable alternative.
+While these toxic solvents are still being used in industrial environments, the trend has been towards alternatives.
+One that was considered to be a viable alternative was nPB.

-NPB wasn't widely used in its early years, so it wasn’t regulated.
+NPB wasn't widely used in the first years after its development,so it wasn’t regulated.
 In fact, nPB is listed in Significant New Alternatives Policy under the Clean Air Act, even though it has an ozone depleting potential.
-Its unregulated status made it an attractive alternative to the heavily regulated solvents TCE, Perc, and MeCl.
+Its unregulated status made it an attractive alternative to the heavily regulated solvents TCE, Perc and MeCl.

-However, over the last two decades, there have been several cases that present the negative health effects of nPB.
-The following is a case reported to regional poison control centers in Pennsylvania (2007) by attending physicians who treated the affected workers and later investigated by federal and state health agencies.
+However, over the last two decades there have been several cases that present the negative health effects of nPB.
+The following passage relates one reported to regional poison control centers in Pennsylvania (2007) by attending physicians who treated the affected worker and later investigated by federal and state health agencies.

 “In 2007, a male aged 50 years visited an emergency department in Pennsylvania with a history of confusion, dysarthria [unclear speech], dizziness, paresthesia [tingling], and ataxia [loss of full body control] for 24--48 hours.
 The patient had worked for 8 years at an electronics plant in Pennsylvania, where for 3 years 1-BP [nPB] had been used to clean circuit boards by vapor and immersion degreasing… One week after the patient went to the emergency department, the Occupational Safety and Health Administration (OSHA) evaluated his workplace and found a 1-BP concentration of 178 ppm by short-term area air sampling… His peripheral neuropathy and ataxia persisted 1 year after the initial visit.
 The patient also reported having trouble maintaining mental focus and stopped working at the electronic plant because of continuing medical problems.”12

-This led to the EPA creating a formal petition to add the chemical to its list of regulated and banned hazardous air pollutants (HAPs).
+In response, the EPA created a formal petition to add the chemical to its list of regulated and banned hazardous air pollutants (HAPs).
 New York State followed with its own petition in November 2011.
 As of Feb.
-6, 2015, the petitions passed the completeness review.
+6, 2015, both petitions had passed the completeness review.
 However, as of today, there still isn’t an exposure limit set by OSHA or NIOSH.

 Comparable to TCE, PCE, and MeCl in toxicity, nPB has been determined by NTP as “reasonably anticipated to be a human carcinogen.”
 CA OSHSB listed nPB as a developmental/reproductive toxicant under Prop 65 and Pennsylvania has included it on its hazardous substance list.

-And effective January 1, 2018, Ontario, Canada implemented the ACGIH recommendations for nPB.
-ACGIH currently recommends a 10 ppm time-weighted average threshold limit value but has proposed lowering the value to 0.1 ppm.
+Effective January 1, 2018, Ontario, Canada implemented the ACGIH recommendations for nPB.
+This entails a 10 ppm time-weighted average threshold limit value but ACGIH has proposed lowering the value to 0.1 ppm.

-Although federal agencies have been slow in regulation, nPB has taken the first step in joining TCE, Perc, and MeCl as HAPs and subject to regulation by the National Emission Standards for Hazardous Air Pollutants.
+Although federal agencies have been slow to regulate it, nPB has taken the first step in joining TCE, Perc, and MeCl as HAPs and subject to regulation by the National Emission Standards for Hazardous Air Pollutants.

 The Truth of Exposure Limits

 Whether the exposure limits are acceptable or not depends on the ability to control fumes and atomized solvents.
-The use of solvents in spray applications poses a much greater concern to worker safety than batch vapor degreasing as workers are directly exposed to the solvent cleaner.
+The use of solvents in spray applications poses a much greater concern than batch vapor degreasing to worker safety.
 The EPA commissioned ICF Consulting to perform a risk study on the issue of nPB, which was released at the May 2002 CleanTech exposition.

 In evaluating spray adhesive applications, the ICF found, “Before installation of the spray booths, the overall mean concentration of nPB was 168.9 ppm, with main exposures in each work area ranging from 117.1 ppm in the Saw area to 197.0 ppm in the covers area.
 Following installation of the spray booths, the overall main nPB exposure concentration was 19 ppm, with individual measurements ranging from 1.2 to 58 ppm.”